-Montana lawmaker accused of assaulting reporter expected to plead guilty
+Greg Gianforte, Montana lawmaker, sentenced after body slamming reporter

 CRIME

-Montana Congressman-elect Greg Gianforte is expected to plead guilty on Monday to assault charges for allegedly body slamming a reporter.
+Montana Congressman-elect Greg Gianforte pleaded guilty to misdemeanor assault on Monday for body slamming a reporter last month.

-The guilty plea could land Gianforte in jail for six months – but it’s unclear whether he will serve any time behind bars.
+Gianforte, who did not fight the charges, was sentenced to community service and fined $385 for assaulting Guardian reporter Ben Jacobs the day before his election.

-The county attorney prosecuting the case said Gianforte is expected to plead guilty.
+Under the terms of his plea, the polician is also required to undergo anger management classes.

 GREG GIANFORTE: FOX NEWS TEAM WITNESSES GOP HOUSE CANDIDATE 'BODY SLAM' REPORTER

-Gianforte was arrested last month after he allegedly body slammed Guardian reporter Ben Jacobs when the newspaperman asked him about a Republican health care bill.
 Gianforte has said his behavior was "unprofessional, unacceptable and unlawful."

 The incident was captured on audio tape.
 Initially, Gianforte said the reporter initiated the fight, but the politician recanted hours after Fox News reporter Alicia Acuna, who witnessed the incident, described what she saw.